Ivan Antanovich: Personal life

 He was born in the village of Damašy in the Second Polish Republic in 1937.
 He graduated from the Kazan Federal University in Russia.
 In 1969, he was working at the Secretariat in the United Nations in the UNESCO.
-In 1977, he was a head secretary of Minsk City CPB and later was the head of Culture and Department of Communist Party of Byelorussia. rom 1990 to 1991 - Deputy Head of the Department of the Central Committee of links with social and political organizations.
+In 1977, he was a head secretary of Minsk City CPB and later was the head of Culture and Department of Communist Party of Byelorussia.
+From 1990 to 1991 - Deputy Head of the Department of the Central Committee of links with social and political organizations.
 From 1990 to 1991 he was the member of the Political Bureau of the Communist Party of the RSFSR.
 From 1990 to 1991, he was the Secretary of the Communist Party of the RSFSR Relations socio-political organizations.
 From 1991 to 1993 he worked in the international non-governmental research and educational organization "Rau-Corporation."
 He served as the Deputy Minister of Foreign Affairs of the Republic of Belarus from 1996 to 1997.
 He is married and has two children.